Arjuna32/Terraform-VM/README.md

 3. Run `ssh -i id_rsa azureuser@<public_ip_address>` using the actual ip address obtained in the previous step
 4. you should now be logged in to the virtual machine

-# Destroyinh the full environment including the vm
+# Destroying the full environment including the vm
 * if need be you can use `terraform destroy` to destroy the full environment and the vm